 When I first enrolled at Warner Pacific, I was worried that I wouldn’t be able to accomplish the tasks that College would require.
 Now, I’ve learned how to manage my time successfully and I am excited to see where my future will take me, with God’s help.

-After I graduate, I want to get a master’s degree in psychology so I can become an art therapist and help children who are taken to DHS offices.
+I’m working on a master’s degree in psychology so I can become an art therapist and help children who are taken to DHS offices.
 It’s exciting to think about using my education to give back to my community by providing mental health services to help future generations.

 Marisol Negrete-Flores ’17